Golf

 The biggest hurdle for foreign visitors without Japanese knowledge is the difficulty of making reservations at golf courses, as there are only a handful of courses that allow for easy reservations in English.
 Foreign visitors may try to make reservations via a travel agent or their hotel's concierge, stay at a hotel resort with golf course or check out the foreigner-friendly courses we introduce in our Golf in Japan blog.

 In Japanese, there exist two websites that allow for making reservations at most golf courses across Japan.
 These websites also offer the popular hitori-yoyaku service which allows single players to reserve rounds with other single players at selected courses.
 Without the use of the hitori-yoyaku system, single players will have difficulties making a reservation at most courses.
-Groups of two golfers are accepted by an increasing number of courses, but may have to pay a surcharge compared to groups of three or four players.
+Groups of two golfers are accepted by most courses these days, but may have to pay a surcharge compared to groups of three or four players.

 Rules and etiquette